SixArm/rm-numbered-files/README.md

 This script removes numbered files and related kinds of archive files.

-TThis deletes files with names that end in a separator then number:
+This deletes files with names that end in a separator then number:

   * foo.1, foo-2, foo_3, etc.